-Prerequisite: COSM 103A OR COSM 175.
+Prerequisite: COSM 103A or COSM 175.
+Course Advisory: SCC minimum English and Math standards.
 Provides the application of theoretical skills to increase performance proficiencies and accrue the hours as mandated by the State Board of Barbering and Cosmetology.
 Students are required to have the mandatory books and equipment kit as required in the concurrent course by the first class meeting.
 Students are required to pay a materials fee at the time of registration.
 The cost of the materials fee varies.
 For current costs, please refer to the schedule of classes for each semester.
-Five hours lecture, twenty-one hours lab (8 week course).
+Four hours lecture, twenty four hours